 In late October of 1999, I gave up nearly everything I owned, dropped out of college, and joined other activists at The Minnehaha Free State (aka The Free State) in Minneapolis, MN.
 I lived in a tent, drank unfiltered water from a free-flowing spring, and adopted the “forest name” Justice.
 I sat in trees that were in the path of the bulldozers, guarded the encampment’s perimeter, and volunteered with local organizations that fed the poor (including us).
 I smoked peace pipes and participated in sweat lodges conducted by Indigenous elders.
 It was surreal.

 I spent the next two years crisscrossing the country and helping with 2-way radio communications at mass protests.
 I got beaten by a cop at one protest, run over by a motorcycle cop at another, and faced down riot cops more than once.
 I squatted buildings, hopped freight trains, and got arrested at a famous Senator and Presidential Primary candidate’s office.
-I herded (and lost) sheep, worked as a short-term editor at the EarthFirst!
+I herded (and lost) sheep for a Diné elder, worked as a short-term editor at the EarthFirst!
 Journal, and became a union spy.

 The community I associated with included many who fit the “black clad anarchist” stereotype.
 Some advocated sabotage.
 Many were proponents of “smashing the state.”
-I witnessed a remarkable amount of angry rhetoric and spoken affinity with people (in their minds, heroes) who smashed the storefront windows of multinational corporations, hurled molotov cocktails at police cars, and committed other acts of sabotage.
+I witnessed a remarkable amount of angry rhetoric and spoken affinity with people (in their minds, heroes) who smashed the storefront windows of multinational corporations, hurled molotov cocktails at police cars, and torched an SUV dealership.

 I was getting really restless.
 Here I was, a peace-loving hippie who was surrounded by hate, judgment, and entitlement.
 Cops were “pigs”, not people (hate).
-If you weren’t willing to steal food from the community co-op because it wasn’t a “real” co-op, there was something sketchy about you (entitlement).
-And, if you were a liberal but didn’t advocate the destruction of our capitalist system, you were simply viewed as scum (judgment)…
+If you weren’t willing to steal food from the community co-op because it wasn’t a “real” (aka worker-owned) co-op, there was something sketchy about you (entitlement).
+And, if you were a liberal but didn’t advocate the destruction of capitalism, you were simply viewed as scum (judgment)…

 The end of an era and another opportunity to surrender